penguin-statistics/backend-next/README.md

 This project mainly follows a RESTful API design.

 ## Maintainers
-This frontend project has mainly being maintained by the following contributors (in alphabetical order):
+This project has mainly being maintained by the following contributors (in alphabetical order):
 - [AlvISsReimu](https://github.com/AlvISsReimu)
 - [GalvinGao](https://github.com/GalvinGao)